-In derecognizing the financial asset, allowance for losses are deducted from the gross carrying amount of the financial asset; any accumulated gain or loss that has been recognised in other comprehensive income is recognised in the consolidated statement of profit or loss.
+In derecognizing the financial asset, allowance for losses is deducted from the gross carrying amount of the financial asset; any accumulated gain or loss that has been recognized in other comprehensive income is recognized in the consolidated statement of profit or loss.

-Any accumulated gain or loss recognized in other comprehensive income regarding equity instruments designated at fair value with changes in other comprehensive income is not recognized in the consolidated statement of profit or loss.
+Any accumulated gain or loss recognized in other comprehensive income regarding equity instruments designated at fair value through other comprehensive income is not recognized in the consolidated statement of profit or loss.
 Any interest in the transfer of a financial assets that qualifies for derecognition, booked or held by the Bank is recognized as a separate asset or liability.

 The Bank enters into transactions whereby it transfers assets recognized on its consolidated statement of financial position but retains either all or substantially all the risks and rewards of the transferred asset or a portion of them.
 In such cases, the transferred assets are not derecognized.
-Examples of such transactions are securities lending and sale-and-repurchase transactions.
+Examples of such transactions are securities and transactions under repurchase agreements.